 Come prepared for any and all circumstances as help is not close.

-- Micro-spikes (aka Yak Trax) – It never fails that at least once a year I find myself on a Colorado trail above tree line in mid-summer needing micro-spikes and I don’t have them.
+Micro-spikes – It never fails that at least once a year I find myself on a Colorado trail above treeline in mid-summer needing micro-spikes and I don’t have them.
 I don’t like to carry them because they are extra weight, but I almost always need them.
 Before August these are a must in Colorado when hiking near or above the tree line.

-- GPS/maps.me – I found the trail very easy to follow, but I read some blogs before heading out that said it was hard to follow.
-So I guess you should probably take a GPS to be safe.
-I like maps.me (free app) and find it very helpful for these kinds of trails.
+GPS/maps.me – I found the trail very easy to follow, but I’ve read some blogs that said it was hard to follow.
+I like maps.me (one of our favorite apps) and find it very helpful for these kinds of trails.